 Vinegar is an old trick to get rid of bad smells in your laundry.
 Especially sweaty clothes can smell wonderfully fresh again after washing.
 So soak your laundry in vinegar for 10-20 minutes before washing.
 Whether you use conventional vinegar or apple cider vinegar is entirely up to you.

-Extra tip: It is best to switch on the laundry machine immediately after soaking, otherwise your entire house will smell of vinegar after a short time.
+Extra tip: It is best to switch on the laundry machine immediately after soaking.
+Otherwise, your entire house will smell like vinegar after a short time.